onedanshow/spree-subscribe/README.md

 -------

 * Allow subscriptions to be suspended / resumed using Spree::SubscriptionsController and views using destroy action
-* Add subscription price to variants so that customes save money
 * Create Spree::Admin::SubscriptionsController and views for edit, update, and destroy actions
-* Deface admin product and variant forms with additional fields
+* Create Spree::Admin::SubscriptionIntervalsController and views for edit, update, and destroy actions

 Future To-Do
 -------

+* Update Product#show javascript to show subscription price when subscription interval is selected
 * Create Spree::SubscriptionsController and views for edit and update actions
+* Email customers when a re-order is shipped?
 * Extend Spree API to handle subscriptions?

 Testing